kapil333/multichat/README.md

 Description
 -----------

-multichat uses BSD sockets and libpthread to handle new connections.
+multichat uses BSD TCP sockets and libpthread to handle new connections.
 In the main loop, it keeps listening for new connections, and when a new client arrives, a new thread is created, which receives messages from this client and repasses this message to all connected clients.